ajsaule/trailr/README.md

 # Application Features

-Using the app you will notice that you can create, read, update and delete posts as as mentioned it is a basic CRUD app.
-As development progresses I would ideally like to have features where the user can have a profile page and have all their favorite trails stored there along with the open-hike events and the date they will be attending them (Notifications and reminders included).
+Using the app you will notice that you can create, read, update and delete posts as as mentioned before it has all the fundamental features of a CRUD application.
+As development progresses I would ideally like to add features where the user can have a profile page and have all their favorite trails stored there along with the open-hike events and the date they will be attending them (Notifications and reminders included).
+Also ideally there would be some commenting and rating capability for users to use.

 #### Hidden Features